ccblazer44/data-analyst-fetch/writeup.md

 Using generation dates from here: https://www.pewresearch.org/short-reads/2019/01/17/where-millennials-end-and-generation-z-begins/

-This one was extra tough because of the previously mentioned data quality issues connecting the tables.
+This one was particularly challenging because of the previously mentioned data quality issues connecting the tables.

 | Generation | Health & Wellness Sales | Total Sales | Percentage of Sales |
 |-|-|-|-|